4 Most Common Mistakes Made by MRCS Candidates

 How to pass the MRCS

 As mentioned previously, the pass rate for Part A of the MRCS is relatively low.
-The most recent figures published, for exams in September 2021 and May 2022, showed pass rates (the proportion of candidates passing the exam) of 45.7% and 43.4% respectively.
-The September 2021 exam produced the highest ever recorded proportion of candidates passing.
-Similarly, the highest pass rate for the MRCS Part B was recorded during the autumn 2020 exams, with 75% of candidates passing.
-The proportion of candidates passing Part B of the MRCS is generally considerably higher than the pass rate of Part A.
+The most recent figures published for exams in January and May 2024 showed only 54.65% and 54.1% of candidates passed.
+The proportion of candidates passing Part B of the MRCS is generally higher than the pass rate of Part A. The February and May 2024 exams saw 62.25% and 58.93% of candidates pass.

 You can find more information on how the standards are set and the pass marks agreed for the MRCS exams in the ‘results’ sections of our MRCS Part A and MRCS Part B complete guides.